Home Break-In or Burglary in Canada: Insurance Steps After Theft

 Police report essentials

-Claims teams routinely request occurrence numbers plus officer notes listing stolen categories (electronics, jewellery, bikes).
-Serial numbers turbocharge recoveries.
+Claims teams routinely request occurrence numbers plus officer notes listing stolen categories—electronics, jewellery, bikes, tools.
+Serial numbers turbocharge recoveries when police locate pawned goods.
+Provide a room-by-room list as soon as you can safely inventory what is missing.

 Mitigation responsibilities